 This Slow Cooker BBQ Chicken is a quick and easy meal that is family-friendly!
 Slow cooking this crockpot pulled chicken in barbecue sauce makes it so tender and flavorful.

-This recipe for crockpot BBQ chicken is one of my favorites.
+This recipe for crockpot BBQ chicken is one of my favorite crockpot chicken recipes.
 It could not be easier!
 I make this recipe often when I need a quick dinner that all of my kids will happily eat.
 If you don’t have time for the slow cooker, I also have a similar Instant Pot BBQ Chicken.

 We usually enjoy this barbecue chicken in sandwiches.
 Try it on a homemade brioche bun for the BEST ever BBQ chicken sandwich!
 This BBQ pulled chicken is also delicious in a wrap or on a BBQ chicken salad.